flipsasser/ravioli/README.md

 -->
 1. Add `gem "ravioli"` to your `Gemfile`
 2. Run `bundle install`
-3. Add an initializer (totally optional): `rails generate ravioli:install` - Ravioli will do **everything** automatically for you if you skip this step, because I aim to *please*
+3. Add an initializer (totally optional): `rails generate ravioli:install` - Ravioli will do **everything** automatically for you if you skip this step, because I'm here to put a little meat on your bones.

 ## Usage